Professor Devon L L Polaschek

 Devon Polaschek is a clinical psychologist and professor of psychology.
-Her interests are in causes and prevention strategies for criminal behaviour.
+Her interests are in causes and prevention strategies for criminal behaviour, and in improving staff effectiveness in the criminal justice system.
 She is also the Director of the Te Puna Haumaru New Zealand Institute of Security and Crime Science (NZISCS).

-My research students are conducting projects on family harm, on traumatic brain injury and compliance with the requirements of community sentences, and on people at high risk of violence and what helps them to live better lives and be less involved in violence and crime.
+My research students are conducting projects on family harm, stalking, hate crime, prison violence, and with: people at high risk of violence and what helps them to live better lives and be less involved in violence and crime.

 Find more research publications by Devon Polaschek

-criminal behaviour violent offending imprisonment parole sexual offending offender rehabilitation offender reintegration family violence perpetrators what works with offenders
+criminal behaviour violent offending imprisonment parole rehabilitation crime perpetrators, desistance, reintegration family violence p what works with offending prison violence

 Contact DetailsEmail: [email protected]